fidian/presentations/docs/digital-technology-merit-badge/index.md

 ## Internet

-5b: Using an internet search engine (with your parent’s permission), find ideas about how to conduct a troop court of honor or campfire program.
-Print out a copy of the ideas from at least three different websites.
-Share what you found with your counselor, and explain how you used the search engine to find this information.
+5b: Using an internet search engine (with a parent or guardian’s permission), find ideas from at least three different websites about how to conduct a troop court of honor or campfire program.
+Present the ideas to your counselor and explain how you used a search engine to find this information.

 ----